Balakrishna-RK/Balakrishna-RK/Projects/Design_and_Analysis_of_8-bit_Carry_Select_Adder_Schematic_Design_Layout_Design_and_LVS_Validation_using_SKY130PDK/README.md

   ## 1. Introduction

-  In this project, we designed an 8-bit Carry Select Adder (CSA) following a comprehensive VLSI design flow.
-A Carry Select Adder is an efficient adder design used in digital circuits to speed up the process of addition by calculating multiple carries in parallel.
-It reduces the delay by independently calculating the sum and carry for different possible carry inputs and then selecting the correct output using multiplexers.
-We began our project with the schematic design using Xschem and performed simulations using Ngspice to validate the functionality of the circuit at the transistor level.
-The behavioral design was implemented using Verilog, and we synthesized the gate-level netlist using Yosys, an open-source synthesis tool.
+The design of an 8-bit Carry Select Adder (CSA) followed a comprehensive VLSI design flow.
+The Carry Select Adder, known for its efficiency in digital circuits, speeds up addition by calculating multiple carries in parallel.
+It reduces delay by independently computing the sum and carry for different carry inputs and selecting the correct output using multiplexers.
+The project began with schematic design using Xschem, with simulations performed using Ngspice to validate transistor-level functionality.
+Behavioral design was implemented in Verilog, and the gate-level netlist was synthesized using Yosys, an open-source synthesis tool.

-  For layout design, we utilized Magic VLSI to create the physical layout, ensuring design rules and performance criteria were met.
-Layout versus schematic (LVS) validation was conducted using Yosys to confirm that the layout accurately represents the schematic design.
-Throughout the project, we employed the open-source SKY130 Process Design Kit (PDK) to leverage industry-standard technology in an accessible manner.
-Each step of the process, from schematic capture and simulation to synthesis, layout, and validation, was meticulously executed and documented, demonstrating a complete design flow of a CSA using state-of-the-art open-source tools.
+For layout design, Magic VLSI was utilized to create the physical layout, ensuring compliance with design rules and performance criteria.
+Layout versus Schematic (LVS) validation was conducted using Yosys to confirm accurate representation of the schematic design.
+The open-source SKY130 Process Design Kit (PDK) was employed throughout the project to leverage industry-standard technology.
+Each step of the process, from schematic capture and simulation to synthesis, layout, and validation, was meticulously executed and documented, showcasing a complete CSA design flow using state-of-the-art open-source tools.